olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 They assume you'll be doing laundry, running errands, but not really "working".
 It's a semantic trap.
 Absent is any recognition that work is by nature remote when it happens on the Internet.
-Large companies have effectively remote offices.
+Large companies already have *effectively* remote offices.
 They rely on asynchronous communication *in some way* to coordinate work across cities and countries.
+Remote work is a here, it's just not evenly distributed.

 The first thing inexperienced remote workers complained about when the pandemic led to a sudden exodus from shared offices spaces all over the